pepe54aguilar/docker-gft/README.md

    - `[ADD]`: For adding new Docker Compose configurations, README files, or other content.
 Example: [ADD] kafka + mongo.
    - `[UPDATE]`: For updating existing Docker Compose configurations, README files, or other content.
 Example: [UPDATE] kafka documentation.
    - `[DELETE]`: For removing or deleting Docker Compose configurations, README files, or other content.
 Example: [DELETE] kafka_ksql.
+   - `[CUSTOM]`: If your contribution does not fit with the other ones customize it but in capital letters and with [].
+Example: [YOUR_CHANGE] your title.

 3. Make your changes and commit them to your branch.
 Please provide clear and concise commit messages explaining the purpose of your changes.